o1-labs/docs2/docs/zkapps/o1js/interact-with-mina.md

 }
 ```

-You can call the `@method payout()` to send a given amount of nanoMINA to yourself.
-You get the sender of the transaction with `this.sender`.

-In a real zkApp, you add conditions that are checked in this method to determine who can call it with which amounts.

-To call this method in a transaction and print the result:
+This simple example `@method payout()` can be called by anyone to send a given amount of nanoMINA to themselves.
+Note that you get the sender of the transaction with `this.sender`.
+In a real zkApp, you add conditions that are checked in this method to determining who can call it with which amounts.
+To call this method in a transaction and print out the result:

 ```ts
 const MINA = 1e9;